Vancouver-Datajam/modelling-salmon-life-cycle/README.md

 ## References

-1. Any project you used, wether an open source tool, a library, a paper, an online, a data source.
+1. Any project you used, whether an open source tool, a library, a paper, an online, a data source.